Anglican Diocese of Melbourne

 The Anglican Diocese of Melbourne is the metropolitan diocese of the Province of Victoria in the Anglican Church of Australia.
 The diocese was founded from the Diocese of Australia by letters patent of 25 June 1847 and includes the cities of Melbourne and Geelong and also some more rural areas.
 The cathedral church is St Paul's Cathedral, Melbourne.

-The most recent Archbishop of Melbourne, from 2006 to 2025, was Philip Freier, who was translated from the Anglican Diocese of The Northern Territory, and who was the Anglican Primate of Australia from 2014 to 2020.
+The incumbent archbishop of the diocese is Ric Thorpe, who was elected on 24 May 2025 and installed on 30 November 2025.
+He was translated from the Diocese of London, where he was the suffragan Bishop of Islington.

 History

 The diocese was founded from the Diocese of Australia by letters patent of 25 June 1847 and includes the cities of Melbourne and Geelong and also some more rural areas.
 The cathedral church is St Paul's Cathedral, Melbourne.
 The ordinary of the diocese is the Archbishop of Melbourne.

 Areas of episcopal care

 The Diocese of Melbourne is divided into areas of episcopal care in which assistant bishops exercise a pastoral role on behalf of the archbishop.
 These areas are divided into archdeaconries with further subdivision into area deaneries.

 Following consultation with the Wurundjeri people of Melbourne, local Indigenous names have been used for the areas of episcopal care.
 The areas are: